akhileshydv/TransactionProcessing/README.md

 ## Problem statement :
-To check whether the given schedule is recoverable or cascadeless.
+To check whether a given schedule is recoverable or cascadeless.

 ## Usage :
 - g++ -std=c++11 Recoverability.cpp